top1944/duckuments/docs/atoms_80_fall2017_info/19_student_guide.md

 ### Learn about Duckietown

-Read about Duckietown's history; watch the Duckumentary.
+Read about Duckietown's history and watch the Duckumentary.

 See: [](#part:duckietown-project)